Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Related Works

 \subsection{Research Gap and Proposed Contribution}

-In summary, the literature confirms two points: (1) allowing a network’s architecture to expand or reconfigure over time is an effective way to adapt capacity and reduce interference across tasks or data regimes \cite{rusu2016progressive,yoon2017lifelong,turner2021modular,han2023enhancing,plantec2024evolving}; (2) learning algorithms with reduced dependence on global error signals—such as Hebbian or layer-local objectives—are viable and biologically motivated \cite{journe2022hebbian,hinton2022forward,lynn2024heavy}.
-However, existing dynamic architecture methods (e.g., PNN, DEN, SCDEM, SEDEM) still rely on backpropagation within each module and typically decide when and where to expand based on task boundaries, global performance criteria, or hand-designed heuristics rather than purely local activity statistics.
+In summary, the literature confirms two points: (1) allowing a network's architecture to expand or reconfigure over time is an effective way to adapt capacity and reduce interference across tasks or data regimes \cite{rusu2016progressive,yoon2017lifelong,turner2021modular,han2023enhancing,plantec2024evolving}; (2) learning algorithms with reduced dependence on global error signals---such as Hebbian or layer-local objectives---are viable and biologically motivated \cite{journe2022hebbian,hinton2022forward,lynn2024heavy}.
+However, existing dynamic architecture methods (e.g., PNN, DEN, SCDEM, SEDEM) still rely on backpropagation within each module and typically decide when and where to expand based on task boundaries, global performance criteria, or hand-designed heuristics rather than purely local edge-wise update statistics.
 Conversely, purely Hebbian or feedback-free approaches generally assume fixed architectures and rarely analyze how structural adaptation interacts with policy learning, particularly in control settings.
 The present work therefore focuses on within-task capacity adaptation, rather than on mitigating catastrophic forgetting across task sequences; explicit continual learning is left to future work.

-The proposed SMGrNN framework addresses this gap by introducing a local SPM that grows and prunes neurons based solely on short-term statistics of neuron activity and weight changes.
-This module is instantiated within a gradient-trained policy network and evaluated on control benchmarks to quantify its impact on reward stability, variance, and discovered network size relative to fixed-capacity multilayer perceptrons and ablated variants.
-In addition, the framework explicitly separates structural from synaptic plasticity, making the structural rules conceptually independent of the synaptic learning mechanism.
-This separation allows the same SPM to be combined in future work with a HPM or spike-timing-dependent plasticity, providing a basis for artificial and spiking neural implementations in which both connectivity and weights are shaped by local learning rules.
+The proposed SMGrNN framework addresses this gap by introducing a local SPM that grows and prunes neurons based solely on short-term edge-local statistics of weight change.
+This module is instantiated within a gradient-trained policy network and evaluated on control benchmarks to quantify its impact on reward stability, variance, compactness, and discovered network size relative to fixed-capacity multilayer perceptrons and ablated variants.
+The central contribution of the present work is therefore not a fully local learning system, but a demonstration that local structural plasticity can already provide measurable benefits within a standard gradient-trained framework.
+In this sense, the paper focuses on within-task adaptive capacity control as an independent result, while future combinations with more local synaptic learning rules are left for subsequent work.